railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

 * Obtaining the documents that an employee needs to carry out the process by clicking the green arrow icon,

-* Seeing the menu that Open ERP uses to get the document by hovering over the green arrow icon.
+* Seeing the menu that OpenERP uses to get the document by hovering over the green arrow icon.

 Returning to the process diagram, note that you can also get more information about the transitions between nodes by hovering the mouse cursor over a